tommyhutcheson/adk-python/CONTRIBUTING.md

 ### Requirement for PRs

 -   All PRs, other than small documentation or typo fixes, should have a Issue associated.
-If not, please create one.
+If a relevant issue doesn't exist, please create one first or you may instead describe the bug or feature directly within the PR description, following the structure of our issue templates.
 -   Small, focused PRs.
 Keep changes minimal—one concern per PR.
 -   For bug fixes or features, please provide logs or screenshot after the fix is applied to help reviewers better understand the fix.